 At the end of 1943 Heeresgruppe 'Süd' consisted of the 1st Panzerarmee, 4th Panzerarmee and 8th Army, in all the equivalent of 43 infantry, 15 Panzer and seven Panzergrenadier divisions. von Kleist’s Heeresgruppe 'A' to the south of Heeresgruppe 'Süd' comprised Generaloberst Erwin Jaenecke’s 17th Army in Crimea and the Romanian 3rd Army and 6th Army in the Dniepr bend, this army group totalling eight German infantry and 10 allied divisions.

-Although Hitler maintained the semblance of good relations with von Manstein, the German leader was in fact very hostile to the field marshal, and von Manstein’s proposals to evacuate the Dniepr bend and move his own army group headquarters from Vinnitsa to Lwów were discussed by Hitler with several senior officer, including Generaloberst Kurt Zeitzler and General Alfred Jodl, chief-of-staffs of the Oberkommando des Heeres and Oberkommando der Wehrmacht respectively, and treated with derision.
-At an earlier time von Manstein had appealed to Hitler for permission to move the 1st Panzerarmee over to his left flank and to evacuate the Dniepr bend, but Hitler had countered this proposal by promising the despatch by rail of reinforcement in the form of single divisions each from Heeresgruppe ‘A’, Heeresgruppe ‘Mitte’ and Heeresgruppe ‘Nord’.
+Although Hitler maintained the semblance of good relations with von Manstein, the German leader was in fact very hostile to the field marshal, and von Manstein’s proposals to evacuate the Dniepr bend and move his own army group headquarters from Vinnitsa to Lwów were discussed by Hitler with several senior officers, including Generaloberst Kurt Zeitzler and General Alfred Jodl, chief-of-staffs of the Oberkommando des Heeres and Oberkommando der Wehrmacht respectively, and treated with derision.
+At an earlier time von Manstein had appealed to Hitler for permission to move the 1st Panzerarmee over to his left flank and to evacuate the Dniepr bend, but Hitler had countered this proposal by promising the despatch by rail of reinforcement in the form of single divisions each from Heeresgruppe 'A', Heeresgruppe 'Mitte' and Heeresgruppe 'Nord'.

 As these divisions could not arrive in time to be used at the moment they were most needed, five days after the start of the Soviet offensive von Manstein on his own responsibility had shifted the headquarters of Hube’s 1st Panzerarmee, together with one infantry and three Panzer divisions, from the Dniepr bend to his left wing.
 He conformed, however, to Hitler’s strategy in that Wöhler’s 8th Army continued to hold part of the area of the Dniepr bend to the west of Hollidt’s 6th Army, which was deep in the Nikopol pocket.
-Although the headquarters of the 1st Panzerarmee had come to organise the relief of Raus’s hard-pressed 4th Panzerarmee, taking over its right-hand sector while the 4th Panzerarmee took over more ground to the left, both had to give way before Vatutin’s attack, which threatened the German railway link between Lwów and Odessa, a link which was vital to both the right wing of Heeresgruppe ‘Süd’ and the whole of Heeresgruppe ‘A’.
+Although the headquarters of the 1st Panzerarmee had come to organise the relief of Raus’s hard-pressed 4th Panzerarmee, taking over its right-hand sector while the 4th Panzerarmee took over more ground to the left, both had to give way before Vatutin’s attack, which threatened the German railway link between Lwów and Odessa, a link which was vital to the survival of both the right wing of Heeresgruppe 'Süd' and the whole of Heeresgruppe 'A'.

 The 1st Ukrainian Front continued to fight its way forward, at first steadily and then more rapidly, to take Korosten, Novograd Volynsk, Zhitomir, Berdichev and Belaya Tserkov during the first two weeks of the offensive.

 On 5 January, the day after von Manstein had returned from seeing Hitler in East Prussia to ask once more that the Dniepr bend be evacuated and that he be given the 17th Army from Crimea, Konev’s 2nd Ukrainian Front began its offensive in a thick fog, the attack this time falling on Wöhler’s 8th Army farther to the east.
-The 2nd Ukrainian Front’s offensive consisted of a single thrust on a fairly narrow 60-mile (100-km) front between Cherkassy and Starodub well to the east of Vatutin’s sector, the main axis being in a south-westerly direction toward Kirovograd.
+The 2nd Ukrainian Front’s offensive took the form of a single thrust on a fairly narrow 60-mile (100-km) front between Cherkassy and Starodub well to the east of Vatutin’s sector, the main axis being in a south-westerly direction toward Kirovograd.

 By attacking to the west of Kirovograd and toward Malaya Viska, the Soviets hoped to outflank that part of the 8th Army defending the southern bank of the Dniepr, roughly between Cherkassy and Korsun, and complete a double envelopment by linking with Vatutin’s forces in the German rear.